jamthemes/jamify-cli/README.md

 Jamify let's you convert any website to a working Jamstack website by compiling it.
 Currently, only **Gatsby.js** is supported as a compile target.
 Thanks to Jamify, you can convert _mostly_ every existing website to Gatsby with ease.
 Going from Gatsby.js to Next.js isn't that difficult after that.

-You can also jump straight to [The Ultimate Template Porting Guide](https://www.notion.so/The-Ultimate-Template-Porting-Guide-1935e0b7824f4f42a4efa8b1ad89ead1)
+You can also jump straight to [The Ultimate Template Porting Guide](https://www.notion.so/The-Ultimate-Template-Porting-Guide-1935e0b7824f4f42a4efa8b1ad89ead1) for a detailed, uncensored step by step guide.

 ## Showcase